Rewriting in progress. Last changes: 6-august-2019

 The Komodo ecosystem

 With all the features above, Komodo is trying to plant seeds in many areas, attract developers and eventually have many high quality projects loosely tied to the same ecosystem.
-A partnership with the University of Texas at Arlington has also been established, that will help train more future blockchain developers and especially Custom Consensus specialists.
+A partnership with the University of Texas at Arlington has also been established, that will help train more future blockchain developers and especially Antara specialists.

 The following articles and interviews are VERY recommended to complete this guide: